 Water Code Reform

-During March 2011, a draft bill was introduced through parliamentary motion, initiating the discussion of a comprehensive amendment of the Water Code.
+In March 2011, a draft bill was introduced through a parliamentary motion, initiating the discussion of a comprehensive revision of the Water Code.

-Given the complexity of the project, we will report and analyze the content of the draft bill and its legislative proceedings, through this website.
+Given the complexity of the reform to the Water Code, we will report and analyze the content of the bill and its processing on this website.